What Is the UK Modern Slavery Act & How to Comply with It

 4. Uphold a Supplier Code of Conduct

-One of the mitigation steps could be for a relevant supplier has a responsibility to answer a self-assessment questionnaire every financial year as part of an assessment to determine the risk of modern slavery in their supply chain.
+One of the mitigation steps could be for a relevant supplier to answer a self-assessment questionnaire every financial year as part of an assessment to determine the risk of modern slavery in their supply chain.

 5. Perform Due Diligence Within Supply Chain Risk Management